Instagram Professional Dashboard 2026: What It Is and How to Use It

 3. Click Dashboard

-What Is Inside the Instagram Professional Dashboard
+What's Inside the Professional Dashboard

 1. Track your performance

-• A bar chart of reach by day
+• A bar chart of daily performance

-• A link to See all insights for posts, stories, Reels and Lives
+• A link to See all insights for posts, Stories, Reels, and Lives

 2. Grow your business